RightToPrivacy/MACcleaner/README.md

 Select Application and change it to "Application in terminal."

-Command for the launcher: `menuexecg "sudo maccleaner"` (or ghostmac, whatever you name it; also make sure you change from "Application" to "Application in Terminal")
+Command for the launcher: "sudo maccleaner" (or ghostmac, whatever you name it; also make sure you change from "Application" to "Application in Terminal")